lunasofia/ITMAT_circularRNA/README.txt

    specified margin
 7. Creates a spreadsheet of number of events for a particular exon-exon boundary in each sample.

+---------- OTHER SCRIPTS ----------
+backwardsPairExons.pl:
+     This script generates the database of reverse exon-exon junctions. lookupBoundary.pl:
+     Given the name of a reverse exon-exon junction and some files (specified by the options list), shows useful info about the junction. sortBySum.pl:
+     Given a tab-separated spreadsheet and column(s) to sort on, sorts the rows by the sum of those specified columns. sumSpreadsheet.pl:
+     Given a tab-separated spreadsheet, sums each column and prints each out as a row (with the old column headers as row titles).

 ---------- ABOUT THE PROJECT ----------
 This is my summer internship project.
 I'm working at the Garret FitzGerald